neelsoumya/teaching_reproducible_science_R/README.md

 * Know how to rerun the analysis and get the (same) results

 * This is like your research notebook

+* Some experiences/case studies of using Rmarkdown notebooks and helping biologists use them to analyze their own data

 * A typical header of a R markdown file will look like